-Laura Robinson, Shelia Cotten, and Jeremy Schulz with Tim Hale and Apryl Williams (associate editors).
+Laura Robinson, Shelia Cotten, and Jeremy Schulz with series senior editors John Baldwin, Tim Hale, Heloisa Pait, Julie Wiest, and Apryl Williams and assistant editor Aneka Khilnani.
 The series consists of two volumes per year that bring together vibrant research on media and communication.

 General Information and Submissions: email@example.com

 Emerald Book Publishing

 Emerald Studies in Media and Communications now forms an important part of Emerald’s augmented book publishing program.
 Jen McCall, Publisher, (firstname.lastname@example.org) would welcome ideas for new titles in the field of communication studies, and would be delighted to hear from you.